 Oh, Battlefront II; the perfect sequel and in many ways the GoldenEye 64 of Star Wars games (which probably means we should never go back and play it again for nostalgia's sake).

-The biggest travesty of LucasArts’ demise is that the good people never had a chance to give us Battlefront III.
+It's anyone's guess why Battlefront III never eventuated.
 There were rumours breeding with other rumours about a return for years, but the closest we got was a glimpse at First Assault, and even that was infected with speculation.
 Apparently Battlefront III would have gone ahead had the cheaper First Assault validated the market.

 Super Star Wars